-Kazakhstan is taking steps to implement the legal basis for the transparency framework and to commence administrative preparations in line with the terms of reference (OECD, 2021[3]) (ToR) to ensure that it finalises information gathering process (ToR I.A) and that information on rulings will be identified and exchanged in a timely manner (ToR II.B).
-Kazakhstan receives two recommendations on these points for the year in review.
+Kazakhstan is taking steps to implement the legal basis for the transparency framework and to commence administrative preparations in line with the terms of reference (OECD, 2021[3]) (ToR) to ensure that it finalises information gathering process (ToR I.A) and information on rulings will be identified and exchanged in a timely manner (ToR II.B).
+Kazakhstan receives two recommendations on these points for the calendar year 2021 (year in review).

-In the prior year report, as well as in the 2018 peer review, Kazakhstan received the same recommendations.
+In the prior year's peer review report, as well as in the 2018 and 2019 peer review reports, Kazakhstan received the same two recommendations.
 As they have not been addressed, the recommendations remain in place.